Machine Learning for Sustainable Rice Production: Region-Scale Monitoring of Water-Saving Practices in Punjab, India: Materials and Methods

-For each agricultural plot polygon in the training corpus, we calculate mean backscatter values for every timestep, generating a timeseries per plot.
-This process serves both as speckle noise reduction for the SAR imagery, and as a summary of plot-level conditions.
-To account for temporal gaps between satellite passes and enable consistent analysis, we apply temporal smoothing with a 1-D Gaussian filter (standard deviation = 0.5) followed by fitting a third-degree polynomial spline.
-This allows us to sample the time series at regular intervals despite variable satellite acquisition dates--steps that are crucial in dealing with missing data in the timeseries.
+All imagery was processed using the SNAP toolbox~\cite{filipponi2019sentinel} to extract time series at 10-meter resolution.
+We extracted VV (Vertical transmit, Vertical receive) and VH (Vertical transmit, Horizontal receive) polarization bands, applying standard preprocessing: orbit file application, noise removal, radiometric calibration, multi-temporal speckle filtering~\cite{yommy2015sar}, and terrain correction to obtain terrain-geocoded backscatter coefficient, $\gamma_0$.
+For each plot, we calculated mean backscatter values per timestep, generating plot-level timeseries.
+To handle temporal gaps, we applied temporal smoothing with a 1-D Gaussian filter followed by third-degree polynomial spline fitting, enabling regular sampling despite variable acquisition dates, crucial for dealing with missing timeseries data.
 We additionally create a VV/VH band ratio time series, which has proven effective for rice mapping in previous studies~\cite{villano2019separability, bazziMappingPaddyRice2019, singha2019high}.